pnsn/Ayahos/README.md

 `PyEarthworm`: https://github.com/Boritech-Solutions/PyEarthworm; https://github.com/Fran89/PyEarthworm_Workshop

-## Branching Plan/Development Notice
+## Branching Plan/Development Notes

 Current development version: ALPHA

 The current developmental version of this code is hosted on the `develop` branch.
 Starting with version 0.0.1 the `main` branch will host deployment read code, `develop` will contain code that is in beta (debug only), and subsidiary `feature-*` branches will host new functionalities under development..

-## Documentation (Work In Progress)
-Sphinx documentation in ReadTheDocs formatting is under construction - stay tuned!
+Developed with Python 3.1X, Apple M2 chipset, and Earthworm 7.10

 <!-- ## Notes on the Initial Package Development